ncampost/compute_manager/README.md

 # compute_manager: CLI, manages GCP Compute instances

 Playing around with GCP, this tool issues management commands for instances using the information provided in `configs/`.
+Lots of code samples taken from the [GCP Python client docs](https://cloud.google.com/compute/docs/tutorials/python-guide).

 ## getting started